 Diversion is used as a means to address the needs of youth with are deemed to have a low risk to reoffend in the community.
 This offers an opportunity to avoid exposing low level first offenders to other youth who are involved in more severe delinquent activity.
 Research shows that the use of diversion efforts reduces the overall caseload size of the entire division and significantly frees up limited resources and allows for the concentrate efforts to be focused on more chronic or serious juvenile offenders who pose a higher risk of threat to community safety.

 Parents are involved in the process as often as possible.
 We firmly believe that the best chance possible of the child not returning to the court for further deviant behavior is achieved when we work collectively with the parent to address the child’s behavior.
-For example, we require that parents attend the “First Offenders Workshop” along with their child, which allows us to reinforce to the parents the importance of their role in redirecting the behaviors exhibited by their child.
+For example, we require that parents attend the “First Time Offenders Workshop” along with their child, which allows us to reinforce to the parents the importance of their role in redirecting the behaviors exhibited by their child.

 Nationally, when a child is adjudicated of a delinquent offense and is afforded the opportunity to remain in the community as opposed to being detained in a youth detention facility, the most frequently ordered disposition is that they be placed on an order of probation.
 The primary goal of probation supervision is to address identified causal factors of delinquent behavior and to build or restore deficient competencies which may have led to such behavior.
 Equally important is the probation division’s ability to restore any loss suffered by victims of the child’s offense and to reduce the likelihood of future behaviors that abolish civil order and peace.